Flagship case study

 Why this matters

-It connects field data to the work people actually need to do.
+It connects field data to field work.

 Operational problem